-The President, with the approval of the Board of Trustees, appoints one member of the Ethics Committee as the Committee's Chair to serve for a term of two years as the principal administrative officer responsible management of the promulgation, interpretation, and enforcement of the Standards of Ethics.
+The President, with the approval of the Board of Trustees, appoints one member of the Ethics Committee as the Committee's Chair to serve for a term of two years as the principal administrative officer responsible for management of the promulgation, interpretation, and enforcement of the Standards of Ethics.
 The President may remove and replace the Chair of the Committee, with the approval of the Board of Trustees, at any time, with or without cause.
 The Chair presides at and participates in meetings of the Ethics Committee and is responsible directly and exclusively to the Board of Trustees, using staff, legal counsel, and other resources necessary to fulfill the responsibilities of administering the Standards of Ethics.

-(c) Preliminary Screening of Potential Violations of the Rules of Ethics allegations, if true, would not constitute a violation of the Rules of Ethics, the Chair may summarily dismiss the matter.
+(c) Preliminary Screening of Potential Violations of the Rules of Ethics

+The Chair of the Ethics Committee shall review each alleged violation of the Rules of Ethics that is brought to the attention of the Ethics Committee.
+If, in the sole discretion of the Chair: (1) there is insufficient information upon which to base a charge of a violation of the Rules of Ethics; or (2) the allegations against the Certificate Holder or Candidate are patently frivolous or inconsequential; or (3) the allegations, if true, would not constitute a violation of the Rules of Ethics, the Chair may summarily dismiss the matter.
 The Chair may be assisted by staff and/or legal counsel of ARRT.
 The Chair shall report each such summary dismissal to the Ethics Committee.